 Funeral Participation

 Employees requested to participate in funerals during work hours may be granted up to 24 hours paid leave.
 Leave will be granted to employees serving the family in activities necessary to carry out the funeral services and specifically requested by the family.
-Examples include, but are not limited to: cook, singer, drummer, speaker, grave digger, altar server, pallbearer, military honor guard, and dressing of the deceased.
+Examples include, but are not limited to: cook, singer, drummer, speaker, grave digger, altar server, pallbearer, and dressing of the deceased.